 Boil zucchini slices in small amount of water for 6 minutes; drain.
 While squash is cooking, brown ground meat; drain off fat.

 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 Cook summer squash until tender; mash to make 3-4 cups.
 Add salt and pepper to taste.
 Cook onion and jalapeno pepper and blend in blender.
 Combine squash, onion, and pepper.
-Put in baking dish and top with bread crumbs.
-Bake about 20 minutes at 350 degrees F. Add cheese and bake until cheese is melted and well browned.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 Are you using the yellow crook necked squash or which one?
 They are all different.

 I like zucchine or summer squash stuffed.
 You par boil the squash, cut in half lengthwise, scoop out the seeds & some of the squash meat. stuff with hamburger, rice, whatever.
 Cover & bake until tender.

 There are dozens of squash recipes (including several casseroles) on www.allrecipies.com.
 Just type in "squash casserole" in the request box.
 All recipes are rated by users and suggestions are made.
 I love this site!
 God Bless!

 Summer Squash Casserole